lavery98/alloy-modules/modules/collector/samba/README.md

 ## Usage

-The following example will scrape Garage metrics on the local machine.
+The following example will scrape Samba metrics on the local machine.

 ```alloy
 import.git "samba_metrics" {